 We will travel by minibus, with our visit to Makaravank Monastery including a journey in an off-road van (~5km).
 The roads are generally good, with comfortable travelling conditions.

-It is also possible to fly via Paris from Manchester and Edinburgh – speak to us about the options.
+It is also possible to travel with AirFrance from Manchester or Edinburgh to Yervan, via Paris.

-France is one hour and Armenia four hours ahead of the UK.
+France is one hour and Armenia four hours ahead of UK time.

 At this time of year the weather is usually warm and sunny but not too hot.
 There may be some cooler weather and some rain.

-We will be visiting high altitude, up to 3,200m in Mount Aragats, however anyone not wishing to travel to this height can stay in the area around Amberd Church (2,300m).
-If you have suffered from altitude problems before or have any reason to believe you will be adversely affected at these altitudes, you should consult your doctor prior to booking.
+We will be visiting high altitude, up to 3,200m on Mount Aragats, however anyone not wishing to travel to this height can stay in the area around Amberd Church (2,300m).
+All accommodation is below 2000m.
+If you have any reason to believe you will be adversely affected at these altitudes, you should consult your doctor prior to booking.